jarmibe7/MobileManipulation/README.md

 - feedback_control.py<br>
 This file contains the feedforward + PI feedback control function.
-It also contains the function TestJointLimits, which tests for self-collisions and singularities, and modifies the manipulator jacbian accordingly.
+It also contains the function TestJointLimits, which tests for self-collisions and singularities, and modifies the manipulator Jacobian accordingly.

 - simulator.py<br>
 This file contains the NextState function, which simulates a single timestep of the robot's movement.